Documentation Index

 • Configuration of LACP on Servers Australia network equipment is a billable service and may incur additional costs

-• Customers must contact Servers Australia support to request LACP configuration before connecting both ports
+• Customers must contact Servers Australia Support to request LACP configuration before connecting both ports as an aggregated interface

-This is the only supported method for operating both ports in an active/active configuration on a single device.
+LACP is the supported method for operating both provided ports concurrently as a single logical connection to one customer device.

 In this configuration:

-• Public IP addresses are configured directly on the customer interface
+• Public IP addressing is configured on the appropriate customer network interface

-• No Layer 2 bridging occurs between ports
+• No Layer 2 forwarding path exists between the two Servers Australia switch ports

 About Spanning Tree Protocol (STP)

-Customers may use Spanning Tree Protocol within their own networks to manage redundancy between internal devices.
+Customers may use Spanning Tree Protocol within their own network where appropriate.

 However: